-- Office of Consumer Protection: Protects consumer rights, especially the consumer's right to be properly informed about goods and services within the Peruvian market. - Office of Repression of Unfair Competition: Enforces advertising regulations to protect consumers; penalizes unfair practices. - Office of Dumping and Subsidies: Regulates market distortions caused by subsidized or below market value imports. - Office of Market Access: Monitors the activities of the public administration to prevent market access barriers. - Office of Technical and Trade Regulations: Prepares, approves, and notifies Peruvian (voluntary) Technical Standards.
+- Office of Consumer Protection: Protects consumer rights, including consumers' right to be properly informed about goods and services. - Office of Repression of Unfair Competition: Enforces advertising regulations to protect consumers; penalizes unfair practices. - Office of Dumping and Subsidies: Regulates market distortions caused by subsidized or below market value imports. - Office of Market Access: Monitors the activities of the public administration to prevent market access barriers. - Office of Technical and Trade Regulations: Prepares, approves, and notifies Peruvian (voluntary) Technical Standards.

-1.11 Ministry of the Environment - Legislative Decree 1,013 (May 13, 2008)
+1.12 Ministry of the Environment - Legislative Decree 1,013 (May 13, 2008)

 The Ministry of the Environment was created by merging the Environment National Council (CONAM) and the Natural Resources Service (INRENA).
-This ministry was created to design, implement, and supervise national and sectorial environmental policies.
+This ministry is responsible for designing, implementing, and supervising national and sectorial environmental policies.
 It furthers sustainable use of natural resources, as well as promotes compliance with conservation efforts to prevent the degradation of the natural resources.